Developing with the Mollie Payments App for Shopware

 Although the Shopware App system seems to be a bit hard to use in local development setups, it’s indeed possible with just a few steps.

 Expose your local shop, register a domain and start payments with the new Mollie Payments App.
-And the best thing is, you even get real webhooks in your local development environment.

 Links: